What Is ADHD Medicine?

 Before prescribing medicine, the health care team will ask if your child is taking any other medicines.
 That includes over-the-counter medicines and supplements (like vitamins or herbal medicines).
 The care team will also want to know about your family's medical history, especially if any family members have (or had) heart disease.

 Kids respond differently to medicines.
-If the first medicine doesn't seem to work, even at the highest dose, then a doctor may try a different medicine.
+If the first medicine doesn't seem to work, even at the highest dose, a doctor may try a different medicine.
 Some kids need to take more than one ADHD medicine to get the best result.

 How Can Parents Help?